Fragment-based Treatment of Delocalization and Static Correlation Errors in Density-Functional Theory: Abstract

 \section{Abstract}

-One of the most important open challenges in modern Kohn-Sham (KS) density-functional theory (DFT) is the correct treatment of fractional electron charges and spins.
-Approximate exchange-correlation (XC) functionals struggle to do this in a systematic way, leading to pervasive delocalization and static correlation errors.
-We demonstrate how these errors, which plague density-functional calculations of bond-stretching processes, can be avoided by employing the alternative framework of partition density-functional theory (PDFT), even with simple local and semi-local functionals for the fragments.
-Our method is illustrated with explicit calculations on the two paradigm systems exhibiting delocalization and static-correlation, stretched H$_2^+$ and H$_2$.
-We find in both cases our scheme leads to dissociation-energy errors of less than 3\%.
+One of the most important open challenges in modern Kohn-Sham (KS) density-functional theory (DFT) is the correct treatment of systems involving fractional electron charges and spins.
+Approximate exchange-correlation (XC) functionals struggle with such systems, leading to pervasive delocalization and static correlation errors.
+We demonstrate how these errors, which plague density-functional calculations of bond-stretching processes, can be avoided by employing the alternative framework of partition density-functional theory (PDFT) even with simple local and semi-local functionals for the fragments.
+Our method is illustrated with explicit calculations on simple systems exhibiting delocalization and static-correlation errors, stretched H$_2^+$, H$_2$, He$_2^+$, Li$_2^+$, and Li$_2$.
+In all these cases, our method leads to greatly improved dissociation-energy curves.
 The effective KS potential corresponding to our self-consistent solutions display key features around the bond midpoint; these are known to be present in the exact KS potential, but are absent from most approximate KS potentials and are essential for the correct description of electron dynamics.